Homozygous For The Met Allele Of The Val158met Polymorphism Meaning

 • Schizophrenia: While the Val158Met polymorphism is not a direct cause of schizophrenia, it has been implicated as a contributing factor in some individuals.
 The altered dopamine levels associated with the Met/Met genotype may interact with other genetic and environmental risk factors to increase vulnerability to the disorder.

-It's crucial to emphasize that carrying the Met/Met genotype does not guarantee the development of any mental health condition.
+It's crucial to highlight that carrying the Met/Met genotype does not guarantee the development of any mental health condition.
 It simply means that an individual may have a slightly increased risk, particularly in the presence of other risk factors.

 3. Pain Perception